aleph2c/miros/docs/_sources/introduction.rst.txt

 As a library, Miros provides most of the features expected to express your Harel statechart pictures in running Python software.
-The same pictorial formalism is used by industrial software frameworks like Matlab and Miro Samek's `QP framework`_ for embedded systems, just to list a few.
+The same pictorial formalism is used by industrial software frameworks like Matlab and Miro Samek's `QP framework`_ for embedded systems.
 So, you can quickly prototype your ideas using this library in Python, then port your work into compiled production code if you need the performance such systems provide.
 Or you can use it as the reactive portion of your Python project while still having access to the legion of other libraries written in Python.

 Miros is not a drawing tool.
 It is a way to express your drawing as running software.
 The :term:`Harel drawing formalism<Harel Formalism>` is simple